Lexington County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
-The length of the suspension varies depending on whether this is your first offense and other factors.
-You should expect a suspension of at least six months for a first offense.
+• BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended.

 If You Refused Testing

-• Implied consent law in South Carolina: South Carolina, like most states, operates under an "implied consent" law.
-This means that by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
-Refusal to submit to testing can result in serious consequences, as outlined above.
+• Implied Consent Law in South Carolina: South Carolina operates under an implied consent law.
+By driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to comply with this law results in license suspension.

 The ALR/Administrative Hearing